 Real estate assets can range from shopping malls, to apartment buildings, to office properties, or a mixed of the different assets.
 Due to the REIT structure and tax code, REIT taxation for investors in Canada differs from dividends and warrant a good understanding by individual investors.
 See below for the Canadian break down by sub-industries.

-While REITs are meant to be tax-efficient businesses, their distributions is not a tax-efficient in the way that dividends are from corporations.
+While REITs are meant to be tax-efficient businesses, their distributions are not tax-efficient in the way that dividends from corporations are.

 REIT Distributions